-- 1. All movements contained in a Test must follow in the order laid down in the Test.
-In a movement which must be carried out at a certain point of the arena, it is at the moment when the Athlete's body is above this point that the movement must be executed. - 2.
-All tests will be ridden with both hands except where stated otherwise on the test sheets. - 3.
+- 2. All tests will be ridden with both hands except where stated otherwise on the test sheets. - 3.
 In all tests up to and including Elementary transitions may be progressive. - 4.
-All tests (including Freestyles) begin with the entry at A and end after the salute at the end of the test, as soon as the Horse moves forward.
+All tests (including Freestyles) begin with the entry at A and end after the salute at the end of the test, as soon as the herseHorse moves forward.
 Any incidents before the beginning or after the end of the test have no effect on the marks.
-The Athlete should leave the arena in the manner that is prescribed in the text of the test.
-If a Horse leaves the arena with all 4 feet after the salute at the end of the test, but before the time of the exit at A, it will receive marks for the movements of the test up to that point but will be eliminated from the competition. - 5.
-Any outside intervention by voice, signs etc., is considered as assistance to an Athlete or to the Horse.
-An Athlete or Horse receiving assistance must be eliminated. - 6.
+The competitorAthlete should leave the arena in the manner that is prescribed in the text of the test.
+If a horseHorse leaves the arena with all 4 feet after the salute at the end of the test, but before the time of the exit at A, it will receive marks for the movements of the test up to that point but will be eliminated from the competition. - 5.
+Any outside intervention by voice, signs etc., is considered as assistance to an athlete\Athlete or to thehis horseHorse.
+An athlete\Athlete or horseHorse receiving assistance must be eliminated. - 6.
 At the beginning of a Freestyle test a halt for the salute is compulsory.
-The test time will start after the Athlete moves forward after the halt.
+The test time will start after the athlete Athlete moves forward after the halt.